 In this article, I’d like to talk about the food culture of Niigata.

-My personal favorite is Benkei sushi restaurant, located at Pier Bandai. the price range from just over $2.00 to just over $4.00 for a plate of two pieces of sushi. the fish is fresh that day from the island of Sado and the rice is local. the restaurant is kaiten sushi, or round about sushi, with the plates of sushi passing in front of you, so you can just look and grab what you want.
-Alternately, you can also order directly from the chefs who are right in front of you preparing dishes. the color of the plate tells the waiter how much your check will be at the end of your meal.
+My personal favorite is Benkei sushi restaurant, located at Pier Bandai. the prices range from just over $2.00 to just over $4.00 for a plate of two pieces of sushi.
+The fish is brought that day from the island of Sado and the rice is local. the restaurant is kaiten sushi, or round about sushi, with the plates of sushi passing in front of you, so you can just look and grab what you want.
+Alternately, you can also order directly from the chefs who are right in front of you preparing dishes.
+The color of the plate tells the waiter how much your check will be at the end of your meal.

 Sushi isn’t, of course, the only food in the city.
 In a country where dwellings are relatively smaller than in other western countries, entertaining guests at home is fairly rare and most social gatherings are done at restaurants.
 The result is a vast number of restaurants catering from traditional Japanese food to foreign food restaurants, with everything in between, including a number of places that merge the Japanese with the foreign, introducing a unique blend of both.